cliveholloway/herbert/README.md

 https://HerbertHolloway.org

-So, I thought I'd take the opportunity to demonstrate some Python coding - something I should probably do after spending 30 years focusing mainly on Perl.
+So, I thought I'd take the opportunity to learn some Python - something I should probably do after spending 30 years focusing mainly on Perl.

-I've used [Jekyll](https://jekyllrb.com/) to build out the site.
+I've also used [Jekyll](https://jekyllrb.com/) (ruby site templates) to build out the site.
 Never used it before, but got everything built and working in less than a day, and figured it would be a good example of learning a new stack.
 The site is built out using a github deploy action.

-I have included a zip of the core of the Jekyll site in this file:
+I have included a zip of the core of the Jekyll site as of 9/25 in this file:

     data/JekyllWebSite.zip